dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ```

 Having gained a quick view into what were especially hot, we could direct our
-attention to investigating the codepaths that were interacting with them.
+attention to investigating the code-paths that were interacting with them.

 ## Hot key mitigation